This post may contain affiliate links. Any sales made through such links will reward me a small commission – at no extra cost for you!

 2. Heal and regenerate your skin

 Your skin acts the way it does mostly because its protective barrier is weakened and insufficient to truly protect it and prevent the moisture loss.
-So, repairing and replenishing that barrier is one of your most important skincare goals.
+So, repairing and replenishing the barrier is one of your most important skincare goals.

 Nourishing, organic, quality natural moisturizers (like coconut oil, sweet almond oil, jojoba oil, shea butter, cocoa butter…), honey, aloe vera gel and colloidal oatmeal are especially good in soothing irritated, inflamed skin.